Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Related Work

-\textbf{Image matching \& geometric matching.} Image matching is an important research topic in object recognition and has many practical applications in image retrieval~\cite{zhang2003evaluation,li2000irm,kankanhalli1996cluster}, one-shot learning~\cite{cai2018memory,vinyals2016matching,kortylewski2014unsupervised}, and geo-localization~\cite{tian2017cross,lin2015learning,zamir2014image}.
-In cross-domain image matching, most recent works focus on learning domain-invariant feature representations~\cite{liu2019cross,kong2019cross,tian2017cross,lin2015learning} based on Siamese network~\cite{chopra2005learning}, and the matching is at image level.
-Geometric matching aims at finding spatial correspondences among images belonging to the same category at a more fine-grained level.
+\textbf{Geometric matching.} Geometric matching aims at finding spatial correspondences among images belonging to the same category at a fine-grained level.
 Both hand-engineered descriptors~\cite{kim2013deformable,liu2010sift,berg2005shape} and pre-trained convolutional neural network (CNN) features~\cite{ham2017proposal,ufer2017deep,yang2017object,taniai2016joint} are explored in early works.
 Recent progress is made in trainable image descriptors~\cite{novotny2017anchornet,kim2017dctm,kim2017fcss} and trainable geometric models~\cite{chen2019arbicon,rocco2018end,rocco2017convolutional,han2017scnet}.
-However, these methods usually require either strong supervision in the form of ground-truth correspondences or weak supervision in matching image pairs.
-Moreover, they have only explored geometric matching for images in the same domain.
-Recently, Bai et al.~\cite{bai2019semantic} demonstrate that pre-trained CNN features can be effectively used to find spatial correspondence between synthetic images and real images.
-However, they do not combine it with a geometric transformation function nor consider dense correspondence.
+However, they have only explored geometric matching for images in the same domain.
+Bai et al.~\cite{bai2019semantic} demonstrate that pre-trained CNN features can be effectively used to find sparse spatial correspondence between synthetic images and real images.
+Zhou et al.~\cite{zhou2016learning} use 3D cycle consistency to learn dense correspondence between real-to-real and real-to-synthetic pairs.
+However, their method does not consider the global structure nor constrain it with a geometric transformation function, thus the result is less competitive.
 In this work, we explore cross-domain geometric matching without supervision and integrate it into our part segmentation framework.